paulazoo/college-key-foundation-api/README.md

 - has many invitations

+## Masters
+- `is_master` check is for endpoints having to do with the master controller
+- only the following accounts have this permission
+  - paulazhu@college.harvard.edu
+  - collegekeyfoundation@gmail.com

 ## HTTP Endpoints

 _IMPORTANT: for all endpoints EXCEPT for login and POST /newsletter_emails, you must pass a Google OAuth JWT authorization token.
 Pass via the following request header:_